Aqua Tower Chicago: The Liquid Sculpture Defying Wind Loads

 Masterpieces of Architecture and Engineering: #13 Aqua Tower, Chicago

-Can the aesthetics of an undulating facade be the structural key for a 262-meter colossus to defy Chicago's winds?
+Can the aesthetics of an undulating facade be the structural key for a 262-meter-tall colossus to defy Chicago's winds?

-View from one of the Aqua Tower terraces in Chicago with the Aon Center and Two Prudential Plaza in the background
+View from one of the terraces of the Aqua Tower in Chicago with the Aon Center and Two Prudential Plaza in the background

 Technical Analysis: The Engineering of "Systematic Irregularity"

-Far from being an aesthetic whim, Chicago's Aqua Tower is a feat of algorithmic optimization and applied physics.
+Far from being an aesthetic whim, the Aqua Tower in Chicago is a feat of algorithmic optimization and applied physics.
 Its three disruptive pillars are:

-Typical floor plan of the Aqua Tower Chicago showing column distribution and undulating facade contours
+Typical floor plan blueprint of the Aqua Tower in Chicago showing column layout and undulating facade extension outlines

 “Walking Columns”: Defying Gravity

-The biggest challenge wasn't the shape, it was gravity.
-We had to design a column system that would 'walk' or shift slightly to align with the points of greatest load on these irregular slabs, while always maintaining core integrity.
+The greatest challenge was not the shape, but gravity.
+We had to design a column system that would 'walk' or shift slightly to align with the highest load points of these irregular slabs, always maintaining the integrity of the core.

 — Ron Klemencic

-This solution allowed for extreme cantilevers without compromising the open-plan spaces of the 819 apartments, creating a structure that organically readjusts in height.
+This engineering solution allowed for extreme cantilevers without compromising the open-plan spaces of the 819 apartments, creating a structure that re-adjusts organically over its height.

-Chicago demands advanced thermal solutions to prevent concrete from acting as a cold radiator.
-800 Schöck Isokorb structural thermal breaks were installed to create a thermal bridge break between the interior and exterior slabs.
-This technology guarantees energy efficiency in a 184,936 m² colossus, allowing the facade to breathe without losing heat.
+Chicago demands advanced thermal engineering to prevent external concrete slabs from acting as cold-conducting radiators.
+Thus, 800 Schöck Isokorb connectors were installed —specifically the Isokorb® CM model engineered for cantilever slabs— to establish a structural thermal break between the interior and exterior slabs.
+This technology guarantees energy efficiency throughout the 184,936 m² colossus, allowing the building envelope to breathe without thermal loss.

 Aqua Tower Chicago façade, terraces and pools - Studio Gang (Jeanne Gang)